Master of Science in Biomechanics

 - Scientist for federal agencies such as NASA or National Institutes of Health

 - Scientist for industries such as sport equipment manufacturing, nutrition, ergonomics, or research equipment

 - Laboratory director for hospitals or universities

-This track provides advanced knowledge in acquisition and analysis of human movement using equipment such as motion capture (including laboratory and field-based systems), force platforms, virtual reality, and electromyography.
-Such tools will be used to investigate movement patterns in healthy, aging, and pathological populations, including those with an amputated limb, peripheral arterial disease, and who have experienced a stroke.
-Students are educated on the analysis of human movement using nonlinear dynamics.
-Courses will be taken in mathematics, engineering, computer science, statistics, and motor control.Motor Development and Control
+This track provides advanced knowledge in acquisition and analysis of human movement using equipment such as motion capture (including laboratory and field-based systems), force platforms, virtual reality, 3D printing, and electromyography.
+Such tools are used to investigate movement patterns in healthy, aging, and pathological populations.
+Findings may be applied to rehabilitation or treatment protocols intended to improve performance.
+These tools are also used to investigate the movement of animals to better inform robotic and device designs.
+Courses will be taken in biomechanics, mathematics, engineering, computer science, statistics, and motor control.Motor Development and Control

-This track provides advanced knowledge related to physical activity behavior including application of behavior change theory to promote the adoption and maintenance), designing interventions for physical activity, utilizing methodology for measurement of physical activity behavior in a variety of populations and settings.
+This track provides advanced knowledge related to physical activity behavior including application of behavior change theory to promote the adoption and maintenance of physical activity, designing interventions for physical activity, utilizing methodology for measurement of physical activity behavior in a variety of populations and settings.
 Students will utilize a variety of objective and subjective assessments of physical activity as well as qualitative research methods within a lab and community-based setting.
 Courses will be taken in health behavior theory, physical activity assessment, advanced research methods, and statistics.

 Applications are processed through UNO's Office of Graduate Studies